ilyes-ced/torrent/READme.md

 ## to fix
-- [ ] the doubling of the timeout duration doesnt effect the actual timeout
+- [ ] the doubling of the timeout duration doesn't effect the actual timeout